abinit/abinit/doc/tutorial/eph4isotc.md

 Similarly to what is done in the [eph4mob tutorial](eph4mob), we can therefore take advantage of the star-function SKW interpolation to find the $\kk$ wavevectors whose energy is inside the [[sigma_erange]] energy window **around the Fermi level**.
+The choice of an optimal window is discussed afterwards.

 First of all, we **strongly recommend** to test whether the SKW interpolation can reproduce the *ab-initio* results with reasonable accuracy.